dadosfera/dadosfera-ai-oss/docs/source/development/index.md

 # Development

-If you'd like to contribute to Orchest development, then the following sections should help you get up to speed on our development setup, contributor guidelines and implementation details.
+If you'd like to contribute to Dadosfera AI development, then the following sections should help you get up to speed on our development setup, contributor guidelines and implementation details.

 ```{toctree}